doug ford bike lanes

 "The legislation would also provide the province with the authority to establish a review process on other existing bike lanes where the removal of a lane of traffic took place.
 The review of municipal submissions would lead to the decision of whether to maintain existing bike lanes or to require their removal and return lanes to motor vehicle traffic."

-Though Ford's obsession with seeming non-issues in the face of greater problems and his strong-arming against public resistence is not at all surprising at this point, people are still absolutely shocked.
+Though Ford's obsession with seeming non-issues in the face of greater problems and his strong-arming against public resistence is not at all surprising at this point, people are still a bit shocked.

-Beyond the tens of thousands who cycle and use these lanes regularly, there are those who are simply baffled that Ford is being permitted to meddle so deeply in City business.
+Beyond those who cycle and use these lanes regularly during the warmer months, there are those who are simply baffled that Ford is being permitted to meddle so deeply in City business.

 It is especially exasperating when there are so many other demands that the people of Ontario have in regards to our floundering healthcare and school systems, housing landscape, cost of living situation, opioid and homelessness crises, and more.